LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

-It renders a **200 OK** result filled with the HTML rendered by the `index.scala.html` template called with the tasks list and the task form.
+This renders a **200 OK** result filled with the HTML rendered by the `index.scala.html` template called with the tasks list and the task form.

 You can now try to access [[http://localhost:9000/tasks]] in your browser: